-A Final Review submittal has the following requirements: Please use this as a checklist prior to submittal.
+Applications that do not address the direction of previous ARC results letters will not be considered complete.
 NOTE: Approved Final Plans in their entirety are saved in the permanent lot file (both digital and physical files).

 - 1. A Final Review submittal must include all Preliminary Review Requirements as well as the following items. - 2.
-The Review Application for New Construction and the Architectural Questionnaire in completed final form - 3.
-The construction deposit and Property Owner's Agreement

-- 2. The construction deposit-check must be mailed to the ARC. - 3.
-The Property Owner's Agreement, signed and notarized must be mailed to the ARC.
+The Online Review Application for New Construction and the Architectural Questionnaire in completed final form - 3.
+The construction deposit-check must be mailed to the ARC. - 4.
+The Property Owner's Agreement, signed and notarized must be mailed to the ARC. - 5.
+The completed Roof/Paint/Color Applications - 6.
+The completed scaled Landscape Plan (see h. on next page)